 Mama looked down and spit on the ground every time my name gets mentioned.

-- Pink Floyd's Roger Waters spit on a fan out of spite in the last concert of the "In The Flesh" tour, which, along with his revelation about what he was becoming, caused Pink Floyd to create The Wall.
+- Pink Floyd's Roger Waters spit on a fan out of spite in the last concert of the "Animals" tour, which, along with his revelation about what he was becoming, caused Pink Floyd to create The Wall.

 - During Randy Orton's "Legend Killer" gimmick, Mick Foley, who was to face him, decided to quit.
 When Orton confronted him, Mick refused to fight him.
 Leading Orton to say to him "You're not a legend.
 You're a coward" before spitting in his face.